Brittas Bay: Landmarks

 Several caravan parks are in the vicinity including Staunton's Caravan Site, O'Drischoll's Caravan Park and Brittas Bay Park.
 The European Club golf club is to the south near the hamlet of Ardanary on Mizen Head.
 Dunganstown Castle lies to the northeast of Brittas Bay.

-Popular Culture
+Popular culture

+Some of the beach scenes in John Boorman's 1974 science-fiction film Zardoz, when the 'Exterminators' are attacking the 'Brutals', were filmed at Brittas Bay.

 Brittas Bay has been used as a filming location for the 2002 film adaptation of The Count of Monte Cristo as well as History Channel's Vikings.